What Is Dementia? Symptoms, Types, and Diagnosis

 - Huntington's disease, an inherited, progressive brain disease

-- Chronic traumatic encephalopathy (CTE), caused by repeated traumatic brain injury
+- Chronic traumatic encephalopathy, caused by repeated traumatic brain injury

-The overlap in symptoms of various dementias can make it hard to get an accurate diagnosis.
-But a proper diagnosis is important to get the right treatment.
-Seek help from a neurologist—a doctor who specializes in disorders of the brain and nervous system—or other medical specialist who knows about dementia.
+The overlap in symptoms of various dementias can make it difficult to get an accurate diagnosis.
+But a proper diagnosis is important to get the best treatment.

-- Medical history.
-Typical questions about a person’s medical and family history might include asking about whether dementia runs in the family, how and when symptoms began, changes in behavior and personality, and if the person is taking certain medications that might cause or worsen symptoms.
+A review of a person’s medical and family history can provide important clues about risk for dementia.
+Typical questions might include asking about whether dementia runs in the family, how and when symptoms began, changes in behavior and personality, and if the person is taking certain medications that might cause or worsen symptoms.

 The following procedures also may be used to diagnose dementia:

-- Cognitive and neuropsychological tests.
-These tests are used to assess memory, problem solving, language skills, math skills, and other abilities related to mental functioning.
+- Cognitive and neurological tests.
+These tests are used to assess thinking and physical functioning.
+These include assessments of memory, problem solving, language skills, and math skills, as well as balance, sensory response, and reflexes.

 - Brain scans.
 These tests can identify strokes, tumors, and other problems that can cause dementia.
 Scans also identify changes in the brain's structure and function.
 The most common scans are:

 - Computed tomography (CT), which uses X-rays to produce images of the brain and other organs